 About this portfolio

-This compilation of architectural projects focuses on a range of work I have led in professional practice from 2005 to 2016, primarily with the international, London-UK-based practice Scott Brownrigg and later my own partnership in Cyprus; Panos Panayiotou + Associates.
+The DesignBook section is a compilation of themed architectural projects which I designed and led in professional practice, initially with the international, London-UK-based practice Scott Brownrigg and later my own partnership in Cyprus; Panos Panayiotou + Associates.
+The Featured Project section is more fluid, depending on recent work and interests.

 Each of my projects is an individual, conceptual response to the program and context.
 I do not have a defined style or method, preferring to adapt the design process individually to each site and client.
 However, my approach is always process-driven and there are perhaps two things which are common to all my work worth highlighting: